Star Trek: The Next Generation season 3: Writing

-Senior writer Maurice Hurley left at the end of season two, and Michael I. Wagner was brought onto the show by executive producer Rick Berman.
+Senior writer Maurice Hurley left at the end of season two, and Michael Wagner was brought onto the show by executive producer Rick Berman.
 Wagner's tenure was brief, lasting three weeks, and he recommended Michael Piller to replace him.
 Wagner and Piller had previously worked together on the 1988 American television series Probe.
 Piller's agent had advised him not to join Star Trek as he would be "pigeon-holed as a freelance writer", but he ignored the advice.
 He would also look at leaving at the end of the season, but stayed after Berman and show creator Gene Roddenberry convinced him.
 Piller wrote the episode that opened the season, "Evolution" and took over as executive producer from "The Bonding" onwards.
 He explained to the writing staff that there were two requirements for every episode, saying that "every episode is going to be about a character's growth.
 And every episode has to be about something."

 The season also saw internal promotions to the existing writing staff.
 Both Hans Beimler and Richard Manning became co-producers, while Melinda M. Snodgrass became an executive script consultant.
 Following "The Vengeance Factor", Ira Steven Behr joined the crew as a writing producer.
 All four writers left the series at the end of the season.
 Behr would go on to become executive producer for Star Trek: Deep Space Nine.
 Richard Danus also acted as executive story editor between "Booby Trap" through to "Yesterday's Enterprise".
 Because of the open door policy on spec scripts Piller employed, the season saw the first script for Ronald D. Moore with "The Bonding".
 Because of his success with that script, he was subsequently hired as executive story editor from "Sins of the Father" onwards.

 Because of the way his character was written during season three, Wesley Crusher actor Wil Wheaton asked to be written out of the series.
 It was a decision he later regretted, as he realised that all the main cast outside of Picard, Riker and Data had similar roles at the time.
 He praised the writing of Moore in "The Bonding" and Piller in "Evolution", and said that "Yesterday's Enterprise" was one of his favourite episodes.
 The season also saw a relaxation in Gene Roddenberry's previous direction that The Next Generation could not touch on aspects of The Original Series.
 This was seen in the episode "Sarek", but was specifically related to the end of the episode where Captain Jean-Luc Picard mentions Spock during a mind meld with Sarek.
 Piller described this one act as "the breakthrough which allowed us to open the doors, that allowed us to begin to embrace our past."